 - reduced short-term memory

-- loss of muscle control (e.g., incontinence)
+- loss of muscle control (for example, incontinence)

 - you have a hard time paying attention or following others as they speak

-- you are rambling
+- you’re rambling

-- antidepressants to relieve the depression
+- antidepressants to relieve depression

 - sedatives to ease alcohol withdrawal